I’m Zenobia, most people call me Zena, a qualified, registered therapist.

 Cassiobury Court Alcohol & Drug Rehab Centre – Supporting adults with substance use challenges on their recovery journey

-Person-Centred Experiential Counselling for Depression, NICE and NHS Approved-– Working with adults living with persistent low mood and emotional numbness.
+Person-Centred Experiential Counselling for Depression, NICE and NHS Approved – Working with adults living with persistent low mood and emotional numbness.

 I maintain up-to-date knowledge and training in safeguarding, adult and child mental health, spot the signs suicide prevention, crisis intervention and safety planning which ensures my practice meets current professional standards and supports clients safely.